-Consideration for readmission involves a review of your student record and an evaluation of your academic progress to degree.
-If your last semester of enrollment was longer than a year in the past, you may be required to enroll in additional courses or to complete new requirements in order to qualify for your degree.
+Consideration for reinstatement involves a review of your student record and an evaluation of your academic progress to degree.
+At the discretion of your program, you may be required to enroll in additional courses and/or complete additional degree requirements in order to qualify for your degree.
 This review is necessary to ensure the relevancy of your academic work for your new anticipated degree date.

 CGU students are eligible for readmission if you meet all of the following qualifications.

-- You did not have an active student status in the previous semester and your last semester of enrollment is within five years.
+You did not have an active student status in the previous semester.
 Active student status refers to enrollment in classes or an approved leave of absence.

 Before You Apply.
-When considering reapplying to CGU, check your student portal (if you still have access) or contact the Registrar's Office to determine if any there are any impediments to your return.
+If you still have access, check your student portal or contact the Registrar's Office to determine if any there are any impediments to your return.
 Obstacles to your immediate return include the following.

 Application.
-Complete the Application for Readmission and submit it to the Registrar's Office, along with the non-refundable readmission fee.
+Complete the Application for Reinstatement and submit it to the Registrar's Office, along your personal statement, and the non-refundable reinstatement fee.
 (See the Tuition & Fees table on the Student Accounts web page for the current fee.)
 The fee should be paid in cash or check.

 Applications should be submitted well in advance of the semester in which you are seeking to return.
-This will allow sufficient time to give your request full consideration and resolve any outstanding issues that may cause delays to your readmission.
-Consult the registrar's webpage or the Academic Calendar for registration and start dates for future semesters.
+This will allow sufficient time to give your request full consideration and resolve any outstanding issues that may cause delays to your reinstatement.
+Verify the registration and semester start dates by consulting the Academic Calendar.

 Approvals.
-All readmissions are approved by the department.
-You will be notified by the Registrar's Office once your request for readmission has been approved.
+All reinstatements are approved by the department.
+You will be notified by the Registrar's Office once your request has been approved.

 Follow Through.
-Once your request for readmission has been approved, be sure to register for the semester in which your student status is reactivated.
-Registration periods are announced by the registrar and the dates posted on the registrar's website as well as in the Academic Calendar.
+Once your request has been approved, be sure to register for the semester in which your student status is reactivated.
+Registration periods are announced by the registrar and available in the Academic Calendar.
 Failure to enroll before the first Add/Drop deadline of the semester will result in automatic cancellation of your student status.